Announcement from ComboSyn, Inc.

 - Chou TC.
 Derivation and properties of Michaelis-Menten type and Hill type equations for reference ligands.
 J Theor Biol 59:253-76, 1976.
 (Cited 266 times)

 - Chou TC, Talalay P. Quantitative analysis of dose-effect relationships: the combined effects of multiple drugs or enzyme inhibitors.
 Adv Enzyme Regul 22:27-55, 1984.
-(Cited 4,025 times in 603 different journals, encompassing nearly all disciplines in biomedical sciences ).
+(Cited 4,479 times in 693 different journals).

 - Chou TC.
 What is synergy?
 The Scientist 21:No. 8, p.15, 2007.

 - Chou TC.
 Preclinical versus clinical drug combination studies.
-Leukemia & Lymphoma 49:2059-80, 2008 (An Invited Review article with real data analysis and computer print-outs).
+Leukemia & Lymphoma 49:2059-80, 2008 (A Review article with real data analysis and computer print-outs).